-Full Capital Mobility.
-In May 1986 the Commission put forward a programme for the liberalisation of capital movements in the Community, the first part of which was adopted in November of that year.
 In November 1987 proposals for the creation of a European financial area, including the full liberalisation of capital movement, were tabled.
 These were adopted by the ECO/FIN Council of June 1988 and will be implemented by most Members States by 1990.
-Full capital mobility will entail further developments in other areas.
+The early implementation of full capital mobility will entail further developments in other areas.
 For example, as it will increase the potential for exchange rate instability, it will be necessary to further reinforce the EMS.
 Also, as the Werner Report recognised, measures will have to be taken so that differences between tax regimes, especially for interest payments on fixed income securities, do not lead to distortions or increased fiscal evasion.

 The Single European Act is the first significant modification to the Treaty of Rome.
 Its enactment was possible because the internal market programme laid out in the White Paper of 1988 had given a new and concrete objective to the Community, together with a more steamlined method based on mutual recognition rather than full harmonisation and a fixed time-table.
-The Single European Act also makes changes that are vital to ensuring that the internal market programme can be completed within the specified time scale.
+The Single European Act makes changes that are vital to ensuring that the internal market programme can be completed within the specified time scale.
 In particular it greatly expands the scope of majority voting, and gives an improved institutional balance within the Community with a strengthened role for the Parliament.
+The Single Act deals not only with the internal market but also sets objectives and provides for actions in the following related areas : social policy, economic and social cohesion, research and technological development and the monetary capacity of the Community

+Accompaning policies.
 The Brussels European Council of February 1988 agreed on a package of measures which, as well as putting the Community budget of a solid basis and reinforcing the reforms of the common agricultural policy, will lead to a doubling in real terms of the Structural funds.
 By 1992 Portugal, Greece and Ireland will be receiving inflows of grants and loans from the Community amounting to between 3.1/2 and 6.1/2% of their GDP (and hence 15% to 30% of their gross investments).
 The transfers to Spain and Italy could amount to something in the order of 1% of GDP.